-Cold spells can be favored downstream of a blocking system by the horizontal advection of cold air from higher latitudes or cold land masses (Arctic and Russia) (Bieli et al., 2015; Demirtaş, 2017; Sousa et al., 2018).
-The transport of the cold air (originated e.g. in the Arctic region) to the target area is characterized by a temperature increase due to adiabatic compression and turbulent mixing with warmer air masses (Bieli et al., 2015).
+Cold spells can be favored downstream of a blocking system by the horizontal advection of cold air from higher latitudes or cold land masses (Arctic and Russia) (Bieli et al., 2015; Santos et al., 2015; Demirtaş, 2017; Sousa et al., 2018).
+When the cold air (originating, e.g., in the Arctic region) is transported to the target area, it typically descends, leading to a warming of the air masses due to adiabatic compression and turbulent mixing with warmer air (Bieli et al., 2015).
 In addition, blocking systems occurring over the northern North Atlantic can trigger the equatorward displacement of the North Atlantic storm track.
 The shift of the storm track results in a more southward passage of cyclones towards Europe (Pfahl, 2014).
-In regions north of these cyclones, cold spells can evolve due to the advection of cold air masses from northeastern and eastern areas (being important for extreme events in Southeastern Europe).
-Furthermore, the development of cold anomalies in winter can be modulated by persistent clear-sky conditions associated with a blocking anticyclone (Trigo et al., 2004; Demirtaş, 2017).
+Since cyclones moving over Europe can favor the advection of cold continental air masses from northeastern and eastern areas behind their cold fronts, the exact cyclone track has an influence on where a cold spell will potentially develop.
+Furthermore, the development of cold anomalies in winter can be modulated by persistent clear-sky conditions associated with a blocking anticyclone (Trigo et al., 2004; Demirtas, 2017).
 The cloudless sky leads to a strong cooling due to outgoing longwave radiation during nights (diabatic cooling).
-This process is relevant directly below the blocking anticyclone, thus, it is an in situ process.
+This process is relevant directly below the blocking anticyclone; thus, it is an in situ process.
 However, there is a temperature increase associated with adiabatic heating due to subsidence in the area of the blocking anticyclone, which may counteract the diabatic cooling (Sousa et al., 2018).
-Comparing these mechanisms to each other, it was found that the advection of cold air from north and north-east is most important for the evolution of European cold spells (Trigo et al., 2004; Pfahl, 2014; Bieli et al., 2015; Sousa et al., 2018).
+Comparing these mechanisms to each other, it was found that the advection of cold air from north and northeast is most important for the evolution of European cold spells (Trigo et al., 2004; Pfahl, 2014; Bieli et al., 2015; Sousa et al., 2018).
 Cold spells need some time to evolve during blocking situations (Buehler et al., 2011), making the development of a cold anomaly more probable during long-lasting blocking events.

-As blocking anticyclones are typically embedded in larger-scale Rossby waves, the relationship between temperature extremes and blocking also translates into a linkage of heat and cold spells to Rossby wave activity.
-European heat extremes often occur during periods of regionally enhanced Rossby wave activity over the Eurasian continent, while cold spells in Western Europe and parts of the Mediterranean are more associated with enhanced Rossby wave activity over the North Atlantic (Röthlisberger et al., 2016; Fragkoulidis et al., 2018).
-The persistence of hot spells (cold spells) can be increased (decreased) due to recurrent Rossby wave patterns that amplify in the same geographical region (Röthlisberger et al., 2019).
-Quasi-resonance of hemispheric wave activity (Petoukhov et al., 2013) may lead to simultaneous heat waves in several regions (Kornhuber et al., 2020).
-Finally, as for other blocking systems (see Sec.
-2), the dynamics of anticyclones associated with European temperature heat waves can be affected by latent heat release in ascending air masses embedded in upstream wave packets (Zschenderlein et al., 2020).
+As blocking anticyclones are typically embedded in largerscale Rossby waves, the relationship between temperature extremes and blocking also translates into a linkage of heat and cold spells to Rossby wave activity.
+European heat extremes often occur in summer during periods of regionally enhanced Rossby wave activity over the Eurasian continent, while winter cold spells in western Europe and parts of the Mediterranean are more associated with enhanced Rossby wave activity over the North Atlantic (Röthlisberger et al., 2016; Fragkoulidis et al., 2018).
+The persistence of summer hot spells (winter cold spells) can be increased (decreased) due to recurrent Rossby wave patterns that amplify in the same geographical region (Röthlisberger et al., 2019).
+Quasi-resonance of hemispheric wave activity (Petoukhov et al., 2013) may lead in summer to simultaneous heat waves in several regions (Kornhuber et al., 2020).
+Finally, as for other blocking systems (see Sect.
+2), the dynamics of anticyclones associated with European summer heat waves can be affected by latent heat release in ascending air masses embedded in upstream wave packets (Zschenderlein et al., 2020).

-3.3 Case Studies
+3.3 Case studies